-And Owen visited my office to practice his typing skills for ‘take your child to work day’ (I work from home so we didn’t go far…)
+And Owen visited my office to practice his typing skills for ‘take your child to work day’ (I work from home, we didn’t go far…)

 We cooked tons of delicious meals…

-Towards the end of summer I began brainstorming ideas of how I want to finish our master bedroom remodel.
+Towards the end of summer I was brainstorming ideas of how I want to finish our master bedroom.
 So far I’ve just updated the decor….

 Overall, it was a great summer!
-However, the kids bathroom was on the back of my mind the ENTIRE time since they were using my bath and shower almost daily.
+However, the kids bathroom was on the back of my mind the ENTIRE time since they were using our Master bath and shower almost daily.

 So we got back to it.
 According to Jason, tiling the shower was pretty inundating and frustrating at times.

 But Belle and I were there to help cut the tiles…